garage44/ca11/README.md

 [![Commitizen friendly](https://img.shields.io/badge/commitizen-friendly-brightgreen.svg)](http://commitizen.github.io/cz-cli/)

 # About
-CA11 is a privacy-friendly, open solution(FOSS) for WebRTC-based telephony.
+CA11 is a privacy-friendly, open(FOSS) WebRTC softphone and telephony network.
-It integrates modern PBX software, so it can be used to make calls with over existing telephony(SIP) networks.
-Call abstraction allows other signalling protocols to use the same call flow.
-CA11 comes with its own signalling protocol(*SIG11*), which has some interesting
+The CA11 softphone can connect with WebRTC-compatible PBX software like Asterisk, to enable calls over SIP networks.
+User-interface abstraction for the calling flow makes it easy to integrate other signalling protocols.
+Besides supporting SIP, CA11 also comes with its own signalling protocol.
+The *SIG11* signalling solution comes with some interesting characteristics:
-characteristics:

 * Assymetric encryption & identity
   * Each phone generates its own ECDH(E) identity